iamcal/homespring.js/README.md

 The `input` property is used to supply input to the program.
 See `bin/hs.js` for an example of how to hook this up to an interactive process.

-The `terminated` property is set to true when the program eaches the end of execution or reaches `max_ticks` number of ticks.
+The `terminated` property is set to true when the program reaches the end of execution or reaches `max_ticks` number of ticks.

 The `tickNum` property identifies the last tick to start.
-This is set to zero when a program is created, and increment just before `onTickStart()` is called.
+This is set to zero when a program is created, and incremented just before `onTickStart()` is called.

 ### Nodes and Salmon